indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 ```

 Matching addresses takes ~194 ms with the plpsql implemented function.
-If we do the exact same thing with the C implemented iplike function you will see the following output:
+If we do the same thing with the C-implemented iplike function you will see the following output:

 ```psql
 my-hzn-db=# \df+ iplike